 Over the years I found that vocal training works best when it isn’t characterized by a standard approach that is one and the same for every student.
 No two students are the same and no two voices are the same.
 Voices aren’t even the same from one day to the next!
 That’s why I always put the student and his or her goals at the center of the lesson, and I customize the training for the voice I have in front of me at that moment.

 What I teach is based on the 17th and 18th Century principles of the Old Italian School of Singing, also known as Bel Canto (beautiful singing).
 Don’t confuse the term Bel Canto with opera.
-Bel Canto refers to a good and natural singing technique.
-Nowadays this is known as Mix, or Mixed Voice singing technique.
+Bel Canto refers to a healthy singing technique characterized by a natural and efficient vocal production.

 What makes a good technique is the ability to adapt to any style of singing.
 With a good technique, you can sing any style.
 Even opera.
-Good vocal technique allows you to sing with ease from the bottom to the top of your voice, mixing (blending) top and bottom so there are no breaks or sudden changes of tone quality.
+Good vocal technique allows you to sing with ease and balance from the bottom to the top of your voice, without fatigue or sudden changes of tone quality.

 Whereas with a balanced voice your range (amount of notes you are able to sing) expands, your breath control improves, the tone is consistent from low to high, the words you sing are clearer and we can understand you better!

 Why do you need vocal technique?

 See it like this: if you are only able to sing a high note yelling, there isn’t much freedom to experiment or express different emotions when you are singing.
 You can only express the insecurity that comes with not knowing whether you are going to hit the note or not.
 But if you can sing a high note in many different ways because you have good technique, then you can also express different emotions.

 Technique is only a tool to get you somewhere.
 The choice is always yours to change the way you sing based on the style of the song and the way you feel at that given moment.
 But it should always be a choice, not a limitation.

 My teaching style